osalinasv/uuid-webapp/README.md

 ## Build & deploy

-To start a development instance with astro run the `dev` command:
+To start a development instance with Astro run the `dev` command:

 ```sh
 pnpm dev
 ```

-The live version at [https://uuid.osalinasv.dev/](https://uuid.osalinasv.dev/) as deployed using Netlify's adapter for Astro.
+The live version at [https://uuid.osalinasv.dev/](https://uuid.osalinasv.dev/) was deployed using Netlify's adapter for Astro.
 To build and deploy in Netlify run the `build` command:

 ```sh